Henderson Gamecocks

 The Henderson Gamecocks were a minor league baseball team based in Henderson, North Carolina.
 From 1929 to 1931, Henderson teams played exclusively as members of the Class C level Piedmont League, winning the 1930 pennant.
-The 1929 Henderson Bunnies and the Gamecocks hosted minor league home games as Lassiter Park.
+The 1929 team was known as the "Henderson Bunnies," in reference to manager Bunny Hearn.
+The Bunnies and the Gamecocks hosted minor league home games as Lassiter Park.